-Criminal mischief is simply damage to another person’s property--think of it as a vandalism charge that typically erupts between neighbors or former lovers (or both).
+Criminal mischief is simply damage to another person’s property–think of it as a vandalism charge that typically erupts between neighbors or former lovers (or both).
 The charge has varying degrees of severity, depending upon the amount of damage done, ranging from a second degree misdemeanor (max 60 days jail, 6 months probation), all the way up to felony charges (over $1000 damage constitutes a felony).
 But damage alone does not constitute the crime of criminal mischief, if that were the case every auto accident would be criminal.
 In addition to property damage, criminal mischief requires that the damage be inflicted both “willfully and maliciously” to “another’s” property.
 If you have been charged, make sure to get in touch with an Orlando criminal mischief lawyer for immediate help.Elements of a Criminal Mischief Charge

 When an accused has a good faith excuse or justification for the mischief, a valid defense exists.
 And, this action does not have to be technically prudent.
 In many cases, the incident may be negligent––but without malice––there’s no crime (negligence can cause criminal liability, but for other types of crimes which we don’t have the time to get into here).

-Of course, the best thing to do if you find yourself accused of criminal mischief is to call me, John Guidry, at any time, and well discuss your options.
+Of course, the best thing to do if you find yourself accused of criminal mischief is to call an Orlando criminal mischief lawyer at any time, and well discuss your options.
 Thanks.